List of custard desserts

 Pumpkin-coconut custard is a Southeast Asian dessert dish consisting of a coconut custard steam-baked in a pumpkin or kabocha.

-This is a list of custard desserts, containing prepared desserts that use custard as a primary ingredient.
+This is a list of custard desserts, containing prepared desserts that use custard as an ingredient.
 The term custard encompasses a variety of culinary preparations based on a cooked mixture of milk or cream, and egg or egg yolk.